 The telephoto lens offers a 2x magnification with a 36mm minimum focus distance (relatively standard for iPhone add-on lenses), which is similar to a 58mm DSLR lens.

 While this would be considered more of a “normal” lens on a larger camera, keep in mind that the built-in lens of the iPhone is actually considered to be a wide angle lens to begin with.

 Of particular interest is the new macro lens.
 With a minimum focus distance of 30mm, this lens is purported to be the only “continuous zoom accessory for smartphones.”

 While it doesn’t appear to be a zoom lens in the traditional sense, it appears that it allows for a greater focal range compared to other macro lenses which typically only focus at a very specific length while all else remains out-of-focus.

 Like all macro lenses, this new lens allows you to focus at extremely close distances, but with a bit more range than most macro lenses.
 This could potentially make for a more forgiving shooting experience.

-Many folks use a tripod for macro photography as the shallow focal distance makes it very hard to create decent hand-held macro shots.
+Many folks use an iPhone tripod, together with an iPhone tripod mount, for macro photography.
+The shallow focal distance makes it very hard to create decent hand-held macro shots.
 This new macro lens from ExoLens and Zeiss may remedy that issue.